marcusanthonylorenzo/pizza-parlour/README.md

 ** Everything at our pizza shop - except the dairy cheese - is made IN HOUSE, from the pizza dough to the spiced pizza marinara salsa, to the vegan cheeses.
 Thank you for supporting local! <Italian hand-gesture for "eat".>

 ### Objects, Properties.
-- Pizza (constructor) x 4 types.
-Margherita, Pepperoni, Supreme, Vegan 3-Cheese & Mushroom.
+- Pizza (constructor) x 3 types.
+Margherita, Pepperoni, Vegan 3-Cheese & Mushroom.
   - Margherita
     - Marinara Salsa*
     - Mozzarella*